 Unlimited: Believe in Jesus

-He who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.
-(John 5:24, NKJV).
+Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life (John 5:24, NKJV).

-Nearly one hundred times (98 to be exact), John’s Gospel uses the word, “believe.”
-It’s there in almost every chapter.
+Nearly one hundred times (98 to be exact), and in almost every chapter, John’s Gospel uses the word, “believe.”

-He who believes on Him is not condemned: but he who does not believe is condemned already because he has not believed in the name of the only begotten Son of God (John 3:18, NKJV).
+He who believes on Him is not condemned: but he who does not believe not is condemned already, because he has not believed in the name of the only begotten Son of God (John 3:18, NKJV).

 Justification is not forgiveness.
 In a practical sense, it includes forgiveness, of course.
 But the word means much more.
 It means to be treated as innocent.